 Our second stop was at Poros Island.
 We only had 45 minutes here and we really wanted to get some drone shots so we focused on doing that.

-Towards the end of the day, we finally got to Idra Island and had a few hours to explore this place.
-I loved all three islands but in my opinion, Idra is the most beautiful one.
+Towards the end of the day, we finally got to Hydra Island and had a few hours to explore this place.
+I loved all three islands but in my opinion, Hydra is the most beautiful one.
 I will let the pictures speak for themselves.

 2. Returning to Bucharest